cliveholloway/herbert/README.md

 The data.json file is used to manage the comment additions to the pages.

+The pages and data.json are added to the web site via a build action in the web site repo.

-Raw text is placed in journal_processing/build/txt (used to train the LLM - TODO)
+journal_processing/build/txt is going to be used to train the LLM - TODO